 When you import a dependency, you import all of its issues including security flaws and software bugs.
 For example, if an open source library used to generate a web form introduces an SQL injection vulnerability, then your entire software is vulnerable.
 Same goes regarding critical software bugs in your dependencies.
 It is equivalent to securing your front door with all the latest and greatest technology while leaving your garage window open.
 All hackers need is one entry point.

 In order to keep track on security vulnerabilities and software bugs detected and reported in your open source dependencies, you must first be aware of the fact that you are actually using it.

 Now, what happens when your core application has an update?
 How do you know it’s compatible with your dependencies?
 You can also look at it from a different angle.
 How do you know a new dependency update is compatible with your software?
 Just assume you did find out about a security vulnerability or a severe software bug discovered in one of your dependencies and decided to update the library with the recent patch or version.
 How can you avoid a domino effect?
 After all, sometimes a simple change to one module may have unforeseen consequences.
 This is why regression testing is important.

 If your team is using open source libraries, like almost any commercial software product in the market, you must keep track of all open source libraries you are using, including direct and transitive dependencies.

 Mend integrates with your build process and detects all open source components in your software every time you run your build – including all your open source dependencies.

-If you are interested in gaining better visibility on your open source usage – give us a try!
-We can generate inventory, security and licenses reports within minutes.
+If you want better visibility into your open source usage – give us a try!
+We can generate inventory, security and license reports within minutes.